 - Sibling_means brother or sister, half brother or sister, adopted brother or sister, step brother or sister, foster brother or sister, or the child of the parent/carer's partner where the child for whom admission is sought is living in the same family unit as that sibling and at the same address. - Home address means the place where the child resides for the majority of the school week (Sunday to Thursday) with the person/s who legally has care of the child (child care arrangements are excluded).
-The School may require documentary evidence of house ownership or tenancy together with evidence of the child's residency at the property. - Priority Admissions Area_means the geographical area from which children will be afforded priority for admission to the School.
-A map showing the priority admissions area is annexed to this Admission Policy and is available to view on the School website.
-A hard copy is available at the School office.
+The School may require documentary evidence of house ownership or tenancy together with evidence of the child's residency at the property.

+- Priority Admissions Area_means the geographical area from which children will be afforded priority for admission to the School.
+A map showing the priority admissions area [which includes the Ecclesiastical Parish] is annexed to this Admission Policy and is available to view on the School website.
+A hard copy is available at the School office. - The roads or streets and the following postcodes within the priority admissions area can be found in appendix 1